“An investment in knowledge pays the best interest.” – Benjamin Franklin

 Per BenefitsPro, many large employers report year-long engagement rates among employees and their benefits plan to be less than 10 percent.
 One of the biggest reasons for this lack of engagement is that employees are having a hard time understanding how their benefits work.

 In 2017, only 52 percent of employees claimed to understand their health benefits.
 In other words, your employees aren’t educated enough about their benefits plan.
-Similarly, a Maestro Health survey found 62 percent of employees say their employee doesn’t act as a resource for healthcare-related questions.
 This lack of education pushes your staff to avoid taking full advantage of their benefits.

 To get the best bang for your benefits buck, you need to educate your employees.
 This article will detail the effects of benefits education on both employees and employers.
 Additionally, we’ll tell you how education can boost employee engagement and the steps you can take to build a benefits education program of your own.